All Saints’ Episcopal Church Welcomes You

 “Contribute to the needs of the saints; extend hospitality to strangers.”
 Romans 12:13

-All Saints’ Episcopal Church is dedicated to helping homeless veterans receive the necessities of life, including food, shelter, clothing and resource support.
+All Saints’ Episcopal Church is dedicated to helping those experiencing homelessness receive the necessities of life, including food, shelter, clothing and resource support.
 Partnering with homelessness programs on the state and local level, we are committed to sharing love and compassion to those in need.

 Charitable Support through Giving